Environmental rules - Sweden

-The EU REACH Regulation covers chemicals, and has been incorporated into the Swedish Environmental Code.
-Based on a system of pre-registration, it makes companies responsible for ensuring that any chemicals released from their operations are not hazardous to health or the environment.
+EU-regulations REACH covers chemicals, and has been incorporated into the Swedish Environmental Code.
+The regulation is based on a system with advance registration makes companies responsible for ensuring that any chemicals released from their operations are not hazardous to health or the environment.

 Activities of this kind must be registered with the Swedish Chemicals Agency.

-In order to be permitted to run hazardous activities, you must apply for a licence.
+In order to conduct hazardous activity one has to apply for a license.

-Applications for licences for hazardous activities are assessed by the local County Administrative Board, which has a clearly defined regional supervisory responsibility.
+Applications for licences for hazardous activity are tested by Sweden's County Administrative Boards, which have limited regional responsibility for supervision.
 It is also a service authority and an appeal body.

 In the case of operations with a significant impact on their surroundings, such as nuclear power plants or pulp mills, the government is responsible for granting licences.

-The Swedish Chemicals Agency (KemI) assesses, classifies and labels chemical substances and preparations considered as hazardous to health and the environment.
+The Swedish Chemicals Agency (KemI) assesses, classifies and labels chemical substances and formulas considered as hazardous to health and the environment.

 The Swedish parliament has drawn up 16 national quality objectives with a fixed agenda.
+16 national quality objectives with a fixed agenda.
 These goals describe the quality and state of the environment which are sustainable in the long term.